 Serval is a framework for developing automated verifiers for systems software.
 Serval provides an extensible infrastructure for creating verifiers by lifting interpreters under symbolic evaluation, and a systematic approach to identifying and repairing verification performance bottlenecks using symbolic profiling and optimizations.
 Using Serval, we build automated verifiers for the RISC-V, x86-32, LLVM, and BPF instruction sets.

 Below are a few results of applying the Serval verifiers.

 - Keystone: #19, #20

 Luke Nelson, James Bornholt, Ronghui Gu, Andrew Baumann, Emina Torlak, and Xi Wang.
-Serval: scaling symbolic evaluation for automated verification of systems code.
-In Proceedings of the 27th ACM Symposium on Operating Systems Principles (SOSP), Oct 2019.
+Scaling symbolic evaluation for automated verification of systems code with Serval.
+In Proceedings of the 27th ACM Symposium on Operating Systems Principles (SOSP), Oct 2019. [pdf]